Just the two of us…

 It may sound bizarre but I was genuinely relieved when I was finally diagnosed with Crohn’s Disease.
 I hadn’t felt “right” physically or mentally for a very long time.
 I would go to doctors but only ever felt like I was patched up and never well – “I see a lot of undergraduates around exam time”, “your current situation sounds stressful”, “try to vary your diet” and so forth.
 My joints ached.
 I felt worn out.
 I had serious problems concentrating and focusing at times.
 I felt like my brain had no more space in it at times.
 And constantly feeling out of sorts with no actual resolution started to really affect me mentally.
 I was never seriously unwell but just always unwell enough.
 I felt ashamed at always having something wrong with me and it took so much effort to just get through a day of college that I built up a shell and withdrew.
 I was so tired of dealing with tuts, sighs and the accusatory “what have you done to yourself now?” or “you’ve no drive or motivation”.
 I mistook all the “noise” in my head for college being too advanced for me at times because I wasn’t picking up even basic stuff.
 I was just trying to get to the end of the day and hope that I’ll get some sleep so that I can get through the next one.
 My head was not in a good place.
 When I should have been talking about how I was struggling I was instead thinking I was a burden and a hassle.
 With a “clear” head I can see that was the totally wrong way to be.
 I know now that I was depressed and like a lot of my experience with Crohn’s Disease I can look back and see where things really went off kilter.

 I gained some of the weight back.
-It took a while but I got into remission and then into deep remission.
+It took a while – over 10 years – but I got into remission and then into deep remission.

 It’s an understatement to say it drastically altered the course of my life.
 I was forced to drop out of a postgraduate course and leave a city I absolutely loved living in.
 It’s been quite an experience learning to manage a chronic illness while trying to work and have a life outside of both of those things.